Municipal Law, Land Use Attorneys - Garden City, Long Island, New York

 A. Thomas Levin

-A. Thomas Levin is a Member of the law firm of Meyer, Suozzi, English & Klein P.C. located in Garden City, Long Island, N.Y. and Chair of the firm's Municipal Law, Land Use and Environmental Compliance practice and the Professional Responsibility practice.
+A. Thomas Levin is a Member of the law firm of Meyer, Suozzi, English & Klein P.C. located in Garden City, Long Island, N.Y. and Chair of the firm's Local Government, Land Use and Environmental Compliance practice and the Professional Responsibility practice.
 He originated and chairs the firm's Veterans' Scholarship Program at Nassau Community College.
-Mr. Levin represents private and public sector clients in the fields of local government law, land use regulation, environmental review compliance, cable television franchising, commercial litigation and matters relating to professional responsibility, ethics and disciplinary proceedings.
+Mr. Levin represents private and public sector clients in the fields of local government law, land use regulation, environmental review compliance, cable television franchising, commercial litigation and appeals, and matters relating to professional responsibility, ethics and disciplinary proceedings.

 Notable experience includes:

-Village Attorney for the Nassau County villages of Great Neck Estates, Hewlett Bay Park, Lawrence North Hills, Rockville Centre, Thomaston and Woodsburgh.
-Former Village Attorney for the villages of Hewlett Neck, Kensington, Oyster Bay Cove and Saddle Rock
+Village Attorney for the Nassau County villages of Great Neck Estates, Hewlett Bay Park, North Hills, Rockville Centre, and Thomaston.
+Former Village Attorney for the villages of Hewlett Neck, Kensington, Lawrence, Oyster Bay Cove, Saddle Rock and Woodsburgh

 Former Senior Deputy Nassau County Attorney for Appeals; former Counsel to the Nassau County Planning Commission